 For a quick, easy way to incorporate these ingredients into your skincare routine, consider Averr Aglow’s Clarifying Hydration Dew.
 You can also incorporate anti-inflammatory foods into your diet, like berries and dark, leafy greens.

-An antimicrobial substance is one that fights harmful microorganisms.
+An antimicrobial substance fights harmful microorganisms.
 Antimicrobials are broken down into more specific classifications according to the type of organisms they attack, such as ANTIBACTERIALS and ANTIFUNGALS.

 Used topically, antimicrobials help combat skin issues from acne breakouts to athlete’s foot.